pkelaita/l2m2/README.md

-# L2M2: Simple LLM Manager for Python
+# L2M2: A Simple Python LLM Manager 💬👍

-[L2M2](https://pypi.org/project/l2m2/) ("LLM Manager" &rarr; "LLMM" &rarr; "L2M2") is a very simple LLM manager for Python.
+**[L2M2](https://pypi.org/project/l2m2/)** ("LLM Manager" &rarr; "LLMM" &rarr; "L2M2") is a very simple LLM manager for Python that allows you to expose lots of models through a single API.
+This is useful for evaluation, demos, and production LLM apps.

 ## Supported Models